galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 > - Some are code focussed, others provide resources such as the GTN and usegalaxy.* services
 > - Community engagement and contribution adds import additional value
 > - These must work together efficiently for the project to succeed.
-{:  .tip}
+{:  .details}

 ## Contributors

 - Galaxy is an open project, where contributors are welcomed and supported
 - Project success and sustainability depends on contributions from community members.
 - Project complexity offers many opportunities for contribution
 - Effort is needed to make it easier to navigate.
-- Some examples for different kinds of skills
-    - Issues can be raised and pull request submitted for review at the github repository.
-    - The GTN provides integrated tutorials on using Galaxy, and technical capacity building training material, such as on server administration, and on making GTN tutorials.
-Infrastructure for slides narrated in multiple languages, and hands-on tutorials applying real Galaxy tools to real data are supported.
-    - The IUC provides best practice guidance and GTN training modules to help developers build new tool wrappers for Galaxy, and automated infrastructure to help maintain them efficiently.
-    - GGSC offers opportunities for motivated community members to initiate and lead community development collaborations that can help the project to expand into activities that help support and expand subcommunities of users.
-    - Working groups provide opportunities for the contribution of technical and other skills in focussed project areas ranging from GUI development through to training and outreach.

 - In the past, many community members have become highly valued contributors by finding their own particular way to join in.
 - More recently, effort is being devoted to documenting and clarifying the process, to make it far easier to navigate, for all kinds of contributors.
 - This training module is part of that effort and there is a separate module on contributor pathways and stories to help show how many useful contributions have been made.

+> <details-title>Examples for different kinds of skills and interests</details-title>
+> - Issues can be raised and pull request submitted for review at the github repository.
+> - The GTN provides integrated tutorials on using Galaxy, and technical capacity building training material, such as on server administration, and on making GTN tutorials.
+Infrastructure for slides narrated in multiple languages, and hands-on tutorials applying real Galaxy tools to real data are supported.
+> - The IUC provides best practice guidance and GTN training modules to help developers build new tool wrappers for Galaxy, and automated infrastructure to help maintain them efficiently.
+> - GGSC offers opportunities for motivated community members to initiate and lead community development collaborations that can help the project to expand into activities that help support and expand subcommunities of users.
+> - Working groups provide opportunities for the contribution of technical and other skills in focussed project areas ranging from GUI development through to training and outreach.
+{:  .details}

 ## Users